 The Chancellor's Diversity Challenge Fund is accepting applications for projects to be implemented in the 2021 - 2022 academic year.
 The deadline for submission is March 19, 2021.

-The Chancellor, through the Council on University Community (CUC), has created the Chancellor’s Diversity Challenge Fund.
-The purpose of the fund is to support faculty, staff, and student initiatives promoting the daily value of diversity in the intellectual life of the campus.
+The Chancellor, through the Office of Diversity and Inclusion, has created the Chancellor’s Diversity Challenge Fund.
+The purpose of the fund is to support faculty, staff, and student initiatives promoting diversity, equity and inclusion in the intellectual life of the campus.
 Proposals may include educational activities that promote understanding of diversity; projects that enhance the campus climate for diversity, and foster a culture of inclusion and respect; and efforts to promote diversity through relationships with the Charlotte community.
 Awards may be up to $5,000.

-- To serve as an advocate and catalyst for continuing learning and growth in the understanding of diversity so that students, staff, and faculty are engaged participants in an increasingly diverse world.
+To serve as an advocate and catalyst for continuing learning and growth in the understanding of diversity, equity and inclusion, so that students, staff, and faculty are engaged participants in an increasingly diverse world.

-Activities that engage members of the campus community in diversity and inclusion efforts; and collaborative projects, which connect different groups, departments, or organizations at the University are encouraged.
+Activities that engage members of the campus community in diversity, equity and inclusion efforts; and collaborative projects, which connect different groups, departments, or organizations at the University are encouraged.